No. 18 Michigan tops No. 21 Minnesota 49-24 in Milton debut

-MINNEAPOLIS (AP) — Joe Milton accounted for two touchdowns in an unflappable debut at quarterback for No. 18 Michigan, and the Wolverines trampled No. 21 Minnesota with 258 rushing yards in a 49-24 victory Saturday night to open the virus-delayed season.
+MINNEAPOLIS (AP) — Joe Milton accounted for two touchdowns and 277 total yards in an unflappable debut at quarterback for No. 18 Michigan, and the Wolverines trampled No. 21 Minnesota with 258 rushing yards in a 49-24 victory Saturday night to open the virus-delayed season.

+“I felt great.
+I was comfortable.
+I didn’t panic,” said Milton, who went 15 for 22 for 225 yards and rushed eight times for 52 yards after playing sparingly as a backup his first two years.

-Zach Charbonnet had a 70-yard scoring run in the first quarter to set the tone for Michigan’s dominance on offense, one of five rushing touchdowns.
+Zach Charbonnet burst through the middle untouched for a 70-yard score in the first quarter, the first of five rushing touchdowns that set the tone for Michigan’s dominance on offense.
 Donovan Jeter followed by scoring on a 15-yard scoop of an airborne fumble forced by a blitzing Michael Barrett, one of five sacks by the Wolverines.

-Minnesota’s Tanner Morgan passed for 188 yards and a touchdown, with two turnovers.
+Defensive coordinator Don Brown dialed up pressure from every direction, and Michigan’s front seven was as fierce as advertised.

+“I just have to be better, period.
+It’s my fault.
+It’s not anybody else’s,” said Minnesota’s Tanner Morgan, who went 18 for 31 for 197 yards, one touchdown and one interception.

 Barrett added a 66-yard kickoff return to set up Milton’s scoring pass to Ben Mason that capped a 21-point first quarter to spur the Wolverines to their 13th win in the last 15 conference openers.
 They have not lost at Minnesota in the battle for the Little Brown Jug trophy since 1977.